TridentMC/Smores/README.md

 for use in mods and modpacks.
 This provides a common basis for mods and modpacks to use instead of adding/generating their own proprietary ores.

-# FAQ
+## FAQ

-## Q. What about (random ore/metal)?
+### Q. What about (random ore/metal)?
 It's unlikely we'll take direct suggestions, but if you really feel some critical modded material is missing, used by a majority of mods, make an issue, and we'll consider it.

-## Q. This seems like a Substratum ripoff.
+### Q. This seems like a Substratum ripoff.
 This mod is inspired by Substratum, and any other mod like it - we're just trying to dial in what exactly we want, aesthetically as well as functionally.

-## Q. Why should I use this if my favourite mod already adds ores?
+### Q. Why should I use this if my favourite mod already adds ores?
-This mod attempts to add a baseline set of ores for a variety of mods that (ideally) would rely on one of these types of mods to generate and utilize their ores, rather than adding an ore per mod.
-If a mod (or modpack) already add a multitude of ores, it may defeat the purpose of using this mod in the first place (however, modpackers may find more flexibility here, as various configurations could easily lower the number of ores added by mods, and replace them with this mod).
+This mod attempts to add a baseline set of ores for a variety of mods that (ideally) would rely on Smores (or another mod like it) to generate and utilize their ores, rather than adding an ore per mod.
+If a mod (or modpack) already adds a multitude of ores, it may defeat the purpose of using this mod in the first place (however, modpackers may find more flexibility here, as various configurations could easily lower the number of ores added by mods, and replace them with this mod).

-## Q. What does this mod currently add?
+### Q. What does this mod currently add?
 * Copper
 * Tin
 * Lead